scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--consensus-gossip-frequency` (int):

-Frequency of gossiping accepted frontiers.
-The default is `60`.
+Number of nanoseconds between gossiping accepted frontiers.
+The default is `10000000000`.

 `--consensus-shutdown-timeout` (int):

 Timeout before killing an unresponsive chain.
-The default is `1`.
+The default is `1000000000`.

 `--creation-tx-fee` (int):